Interacting Particle Systems for Fast Linear Quadratic RL

-The proposed approach is related to actor-only methods, also known as the policy optimization (PO) approach, of which Williams' REINFORCE algorithm is most classical \cite{sutton-barto,williams-1992}.

-In most applications of the PO technique, a family of (possibly randomized) state feedback policies $ \{ \upkappa^\theta : \theta\in\Re^n \}$ is considered.
-Techniques related to Kiefer and Wolfowitz's gradient free (or zeroth order) optimization are used to approximate gradient descent \cite{kiefer-1952}.
-If one has access to a simulator, variance is reduced by simulating $N$ copies of \eqref{e:SDE}, with variance decaying to zero as $N\to\infty$.
-This is the simplest particle system for PO.
-The goal of this paper is to show how a closer look at the Bellman equation inspires interacting particle systems for estimating the best policy in a given class.

-A complete theory is presented for the most famous special class of control systems, in which \eqref{e:SDE} is assumed linear:

-where $A,B,\sigma$ are matrices of appropriate dimensions.
-The linear model is the subject of recent work in PO: several types of optimal control objectives have been considered, namely, linear quadratic regulator (LQR)~\cite{fazel_global_2018,mihailo-2021-tac}, linear quadratic Gaussian (LQG)~\cite{cassel-2021,krauth-2019,yadkori-2019,yaghmaie-2023,basei-2022} linear exponential quadratic Gaussian (LEQG)~\cite{zhang-2021-neurips,yang-2019-neurips,roulet-2020-acc}, and average cost versions of these~\cite{hernandez-2023}.
+The proposed approach is related to actor-only methods, also known as the policy optimization (PO) approach, of which Williams' REINFORCE algorithm is most classical \cite{williams-1992}.
+The linear model is the subject of recent work in PO: two types of optimal control objectives have been considered, namely, linear quadratic Gaussian (LQG)~\citep{basei-2022} linear exponential quadratic Gaussian (LEQG)~\citep{zhang-2021-neurips,roulet-2020-acc}, and average cost versions of these~\citep{krauth-2019, yadkori-2019,yang-2019-neurips,cassel-2021, yaghmaie-2023, hernandez-2023}.

 A standard PO approach in the linear quadratic setting is special because the policies $ \{ \upkappa^\theta : \theta\in\Re^n \}$ may be chosen deterministic and linear.
 A basic algorithm is described as the following recursion: Starting from an initial stabilizing gain $K^0$, a sequence of gains $\{K^j:j=1,2,\hdots,M\}$ are learnt.
 During the $j$-th iteration, the gain $K^j$ is evaluated by simulating $N$ copies of the model over a time-horizon: